kadimisetty/action-hero/README.md

 > Thank you for using `action_heroes`.
 > If you have any ideas for more actions, please leave a github issue. 💥
+> And if you like what you see, a ⭐️ would be much appreciated!